-A good way to combine a multitude of different viking tattoo elements is to get a sleeve viking tattoo.
-These sleeves are beyond badass as they can incorporate a whole swath of different viking symbols, whether they be viking tribal designs, longboats or any other viking lore or looks.
+A good way to combine a multitude of different viking symbol elements is to get a sleeve viking tattoo.
+These sleeves are beyond badass as they can incorporate a whole swath of different viking culture ideas, whether tribal tattoo design, viking ships or other form of Norse tattoo.

 Any two sleeve viking tattoos could look quite different from one another as the particular pieces chosen to be put together and make the sleeve are mostly dependent on the wearer’s personal taste and choices.
 It could also depend somewhat on the style the wearer is looking for, (say, realism) as well as the artist’s own personal style.

 8. Calf Viking Tattoos

 Another great place to put a viking tattoo is on one’s calf.
 This is essentially true for the same reasons as many of the aforementioned tattoo placement locations in the sense that there are a variety of choices for what viking symbols could go here and the spot is fairly spacious.

 The calf is also a somewhat unique spot as it can be covered easily with pants or shown rather easily with shorts.
 This of course may depend somewhat on the seasons and climate one lives in as well as their comfort level wearing pants or shorts in that particular climate.